Just Add Water (company)

-Just Add Water (Development) Limited is an independent video game developer based in Leeds, UK.
-Founded by Stewart Gilray in 2006, Just Add Water has worked on different titles for the PlayStation 3 and PC, notably the Oddworld series.
-They have teamed up with Oddworld Inhabitants, to recreate the series in high definition as well as working on new installments in the series.
+Just Add Water (Development) Limited is a British independent video game developer based in Leeds, England.
+Founded by Stewart Gilray in 2006, Just Add Water has worked on titles for the PlayStation 3 and Windows, notably the Oddworld series.
+They have teamed up with Oddworld Inhabitants to recreate the series in high definition as well as working on new installments in the series.